How to Choose the Right Web Hosting for Your Website

 Performance and Uptime

-- Server locations - Choose providers with servers close to your target audience
+- Server locations near your audience

 Security Features